carineang/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG] [t/ADDITIONAL TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A client contact can have any number of tags (including 0).

-A client contact is considered a duplicate if another client contact has the same name(case-insensitive) and this duplicate name will be rejected.
+A client contact is considered a duplicate if another client contact has the same email (case-insensitive) and this duplicate email will be rejected.
 </div>

 Examples: